Out-Law Guide 13 min. read

 Navigating the requirements can be challenging, especially as the rules in England and Wales differ from those in Scotland.

-Many rules are already in force governing building safety and decarbonisation, and they are different in England and Wales against to in Scotland, and new legislation is proposed .
+Many regulations are already in force governing building safety and building energy efficiency and decarbonisation, with new legislation proposed.

 The Building Safety Act 2022